Stije/SevereMalariaAnalysis/SelectionBiasSimulation.md

 There is a slightly increased number of G6PD deficients seen because they are being selected for by anaemia.

-Now we dig into the different grouPIs and see whether the probabilities correspond to the true data generating probabilities:
+Now we dig into the different groups and see whether the probabilities correspond to the true data generating probabilities:

 ## Coma between normals and deficients

-First for Coma (in this model coma and G6PD are independent so there should be no differences between the grouPIs!):
+First for Coma (in this model coma and G6PD are independent so there should be no differences between the groups!):

 ```
 ##